smlegitime/profile_retriever/methods/scraping_methods.md

 - This current LinkedInAccountt client is initialized by prompting for the username and password through the browser window.
 Passing in the username and password into the LinkedInAccount constructor also requires a captcha solver API key as parameter.
 The client creates a session cookie, which lasts about a week.

 ### Proxycurl
-The Proxycurl API is used to retrieve user information based on the provided linkedin profile URL.
+The [Proxycurl People API](https://nubela.co/proxycurl/docs#people-api) is used to retrieve user information based on the provided linkedin profile URL.

 Pros:
 - (Potentially) more reliable